amugofjava/anytime_podcast_player/README.md

 ## Getting Started

-Anytime is now at v1.0, with v1.1 in Beta. v1.1 Beta is the first release for iOS.
+Anytime is currently at v1.1 and is built against Flutter 2.8+.
 View the [project](https://github.com/amugofjava/anytime_podcast_player/projects/1) to see what is currently being worked on.

 #### Testers